PEERINGTestbed/client/README.md

 configuration and operation of a PEERING client, able to connect to PEERING muxes and announce PEERING prefixes.

+## Recent changes

+* We have recently merged the `-c` and `-C` parameters used to attach communities to announcements.
+The functionality is identical to before, but the interface for specifying communities has changed.

 ## Installation

 After cloning [this repository][1], follow the following